stelligent/database-artifact-factory/README.md

 The "database artifact" produced by this module is a Docker image.
 The image contains all the necessary metadata and automation to do the necessary.
-A Docker image was used because the automation contains a fairly diverse mix of software components:
+A Docker image was used because the automation (originally) contains a fairly diverse mix of software components.
-* python automation
-* CloudFormation
-* liquibase - a Java/JVM based tool

 ## Installing the Database Artifact Factory